usableprivacy/upribox/docs/source/intro.rst

 See the `official Raspberry Pi documentation <https://www.raspberrypi.org/documentation/installation/installing-images/>`__ for pointers on how to install the upribox image on the SD card.
-Upon the first boot the SSH/VPN keys are automatically re-generated (this will take a couple of minutes), and the system partitions are resized to use the entire size of the SD card.
+Upon the first boot the SSH/VPN keys are automatically re-generated (this will take a couple of minutes).

 *********************